1NoOne1/ansible-racadm/Readme_OVA_VM.md

 ```
 ```
-If the VM needs any additional network adapters, then please do add them and then change the values appropriately.
+If the VM needs any additional network adapters, then please do add them and then change the values appropriately at the OS level.
 ```
-•	On the Terminal, type: `systemctl restart network`.
+* On the Terminal, type: `systemctl restart network`.
 After a brief moment, the network should be up and running.
 If you see any error messages, please troubleshoot accordingly.
+If you want, use `service network restart` (doesn't matter).
-•	Enter the DNS server details using: `vi /etc/resolv.conf` . save and exit.
+* Enter the DNS server details using: `vi /etc/resolv.conf` . save and exit `:wq!`.
-•	If hostname needs to be changed, change it: `hostnamectl set-hostname “hostname”`.
+* If hostname needs to be changed, change it using : `hostnamectl set-hostname “USE YOUR HOSTNAME PATTERN”`.
 Please edit the hosts file using `vi /etc/hosts` and enter the details:
 ```
 127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4
 ::1         localhost localhost.localdomain localhost6 localhost6.localdomain6
 <IP ADDRESS> <HOSTNAME.DOMAIN> <HOSTNAME>
 ```
-•	On the Terminal, type: `systemctl restart network`.
+* On the Terminal, type: `systemctl restart network` to restart the network.
+* `Logout` and again log into the system.

-o	Check whether, `hostname` changed.
+* Check whether, `hostname` got changed to the name that you set.
-o	Can access internet, `ping google.com`
+* Check whether, VM can access internet, `ping google.com`
-•	Access this host from your local machine, ping it and check whether you can access IP/Hostname.
+* Access this host from your local machine, ping it and check whether you can access IP/Hostname.
 If you can’t check the DNS or troubleshoot for any further issues.
 •	**Change user : `ansible` password using `passwd ansible`**.
 Current password for user `ansible` is `ChangeMe1!`.
 ####Assuming that everything went smooth and we can access the VM from outside the vCenter using Putty connection.
 Please do the following for the Host-Prep using ansible and racadm.